 A gal commented on something I posted yesterday.

-She was trying to tell me that I cannot really be okay, not yet.
-She was responding to my articles “Healing” and “Dream”.
-She said I might be okay…some day.
-But I cannot be okay yet.
-Some day I will “wake up” and realize that I was not actually okay, but was in a sleep-like state for years.
+According to her, some day I will “wake up” and realize that I was not actually okay, but was in a sleep-like state for years.
 I would see that I had not really been functioning or living.
-This sleep will be God’s way of protecting me from all the pain.
-She knows.
-This is what she experienced.
+This “sleep” will be God’s way of protecting me from all the pain.
+She knows this is what I will experience because it’s what she experienced.
 She was in a sleep-like state in her grief.
-She “woke up” seven years after her son’s death.
+She “woke up” six years after her daughter’s death.
 She said she prays that I have more “sleep” and rest.

 I don’t know her family well.
 I don’t know all that she experienced.
-I don’t know what it was like for her as her ten year old son died of cancer.
-I do not know her grief journey.
-I am sorry she had to walk that path.
+I don’t know what it was like for her as her ten year old daughter died of cancer.
+I don’t know her grief journey.
+I do know that I am sorry she had to walk that grief path.

 I am not saying I am better than she is.
 I am not saying I am better than you are.
-In saying I have experienced healing, I am simply saying that I am better than I was a year or two years ago.
+In saying I have experienced a kind of healing; I am better than I was a year or two years ago.
 I am recovering.

-May I submit to you that my experience may be very different than yours?
+May I submit to you that my experience with loss and grief may be very different than yours?

 Even if we are both bereaved moms who believe in Jesus Christ.
 Even if we both have a house full of children.
 Even if we both have amazing husbands to love us and help us.
 Even if we have very similar lifestyles.
 Our grief journeys will be unique.